anderson-aristotle/mongodb/README.md

 ### Code along: Delete People and Doctors

-Let's remove all the people with a specific `bornOn` date and doctors with `Internal medicine` as their specialty
+Let's remove all the people with a specific `born_on` date and doctors with `Internal medicine` as their specialty

 ### Lab: Delete Ingredients